Our Favorite South American Superfoods

-Native to Brazil and emerging from the acai palm tree, this reddish fruit can be found in smoothies and juices and can also be purchased in tablet form.
+Native to Brazil and emerging from the acai palm tree, this reddish fruit can be found in smoothies and juices and can also be purchased in powdered form.

 Aside from being incredibly rich in antioxidants, acai berries also contain healthy fats, fiber, vitamins A, D, and E as well as magnesium.